A Spray of Plum Blossoms: Gender Hierarchy and Culture Recognition

+Scholar Liu Haibo interprets the film’s female characters as part of its transitional identity between older popular cinema and new citizen cinema.
+Liu argues that the film presents Hu Zhuli and Shi Luohua as modern women whose intelligence, courage, and emotional agency distinguish them from many earlier female character types in old citizen films.
+The film’s women are not merely passive romantic figures: Shi Luohua directly refuses an unwanted marriage, commands female soldiers, and takes over military duties after Hu Lunting is expelled.
+Liu therefore reads the film’s gender representation as showing female independence and a degree of gender-equality consciousness, while still retaining elements of moral instruction and reformist ideology.

-A surprising figure appeared when Hu Zhilu and Bai Lede farewelled Hu Luting at the ferry.
-He is the famous Chinese actor Mei Lanfang.
+When Hu Zhilu and Bai Lede farewell Hu Luting at the ferry, famous Chinese actor Mei Lanfang makes a surprising appearance.
 This scene serves as an appropriate Easter egg for the entire film, representing a cultural symbol familiar to Chinese audiences.
 His image reflected some plot elements from Shakespeare's original work, especially feminine performances, and distributes them to later plots as the story unfolds.
 Mei Lanfang visited and performed in the United States in 1930.
 He was presenting traditional Chinese opera to Western audiences who were largely unfamiliar with it, successfully showing the gender fluidity and the broader theme of cultural "translation" or "migration."
 The film cleverly incorporated his presence, reflecting a complex relationship between national pride and the aspiration for international recognition.

-DVD release
+Release

+Theatrical

+The film was released in theatres on July 23, 1931.

+Home media

-A Spring of Plum Blossoms was released on all-region DVD by Cinema Epoch as a packaged disc (along with Shi Dongshan's Two Stars in the Milky Way).
+A Spray of Plum Blossoms was released on all-region DVD by Cinema Epoch as a packaged disc (along with Shi Dongshan's Two Stars in the Milky Way).
 The disc was released on 11 September 2007.